 Here are some things to consider when deciding on an open bar vs. cash bar at your wedding.

 What is it?

 Let’s begin with the basics, shall we?
-If you’re wondering what constitutes as an open bar, it’s pretty simple.
+If you’re wondering what constitutes an open bar at a wedding, it’s pretty simple.
 It just means that the happy couple have footed the bill for all of the night’s drinks, so guests won’t have to schlep their purses or wallets to the bar every time they need a refill.